yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ; 0 no debug output, 1 errors, 2 warnings, 3 infos, 4 debug info, 5 verbose
 build_flags = -DCORE_DEBUG_LEVEL=4
 ```
 7) Disables any activity on COM signals RTS and/or DTR.
-Required by some ESP32 dev boards to enable serial output (e.g. various exotic ESP32-CAM boards)
+Required by some ESP32 dev boards to enable serial output (e.g. ESP32-CAM-MB board).
+However, this will prevent a reboot triggered by the Development IDE.
 ```c
 monitor_rts = 0
 monitor_dtr = 0